1 Bg 11-1972: The Universal Form

 > flee here and there.
 All this is rightly done.

-> admitted that everything done by Krsna is quite fit.
+> said that everything done by Krsna is quite fit.
 Arjuna

 > confirmed that Krsna is the maintainer and the object of